Get a Flight Credit worth up to $1,000 when you apply with code* by February 17, 2023

-- Please do not request additional transcripts or submit payment until your program has ended.
+- Extra processing time may be required for programs 2015 and earlier.
+Please do not request additional transcripts or submit payment until your program has ended.

-If you attended a CEA program in one of the following locations, please contact Transcripts@ceaStudyAbroad.com or call 1.800.266.4441 before filling out the Additional Transcript Request Form.
+- If you attended a CEA program in one of the following locations, please contact Transcripts@ceaStudyAbroad.com or call 1.800.266.4441 before placing an order.

 - Italy (SRISA, John Cabot, or any program prior to Fall 2007)

 - Spain (Salamanca)

 - For any further transcript information, please reach out to Transcripts@ceaStudyAbroad.com.

 In the months following your program, CEA receives damage reports and invoices for costs incurred by students on-site.
 These costs could include course and lab fees, additional or upgraded housing fees, broken windows, damaged furniture or appliances, lock and key replacement, or loss of CEA property.
 While we hope that there are no extra fees or damage to your CEA housing, your security deposit covers these costs.
 We’ll refund any remaining amount to you.